Killing of Yacoub Abu Al-Qia'an: Incident

-Before dawn, Wednesday January 18, 2017, the demolition team arrived at the village to carry out the demolitions.
+Before dawn, on January 18, 2017, the demolition team arrived at the village to carry out the demolitions.
 They were met by a large group of protesters.

 According to a relative of Abu Al-Qia'an, he was sleeping when another relative of his called him to warn him about the imminent demolitions.
 He took the valuables out of his home and packed them into his SUV.
 He said he couldn't bear watching his home being razed and got in his car to drive away.
 At 5:57 am, as he was leaving, driving at a speed of less than 10 km/h, police shot at least four times at his car and hit him twice.
 The bullet wounds caused him to lose control of his car which accelerated, careened downhill and hit a group of police officers, killing 34-year-old 1st Sgt Erez Levi and moderately wounding another officer.
 The car came to a stop a few seconds later and its horn started blaring.
 Medical teams rushed around Levi, pronounced him dead, and attended to the wounded officer.
 A policeman opened the door of Abu Al-Qia'an's car and partially removed his body to stop the blaring, but he was otherwise left unattended, only 10 meters from the spot where his car had hit Levi.
 There, he bled to death while police prevented an ambulance from reaching him.
 According to the autopsy report, Abu Al-Qia'an was hit with two bullets; one in the right knee, shattering it, and one in an artery in his chest, causing his death due to blood loss about fifteen minutes later.

 Odeh claimed that the police had used extreme levels of violence against the protestors.
 He was shot in the forehead and in the back with sponge-tipped bullets when he and other protestors tried to approach Abu Al-Qia'an's car and had to be taken to a hospital.
 The police falsely claimed that Odeh's head injury was caused by protesters throwing stones and accidentally hitting him.

 During the day, five Arab-Israeli politicians, Hanin Zoabi, Jamal Zahalka, Osama Saadi, Ahmad Tibi, and Aida Touma-Sliman arrived in the village to show solidarity with the protesters.
 The police prevented everyone else from entering the village.